plukacs/lab-governance/HR.md

 If your commitment was `x%` part-time but you spent significantly more `y%` of your efforts on the Lab you can retroactively adjust your part-time ratio.

 - With the explicit support of the two people you most worked with.
-- Not before the last divident pay.
+- You may only change your part-time ratio for periods after last divident pay.
 - Update your part-time percent value in the slary sheet.

 ##### Policy: Salary process